Azure/aks-engine-azurestack/docs/community/developer-guide.md

   1. Type `mkdir -p $HOME/go/src/github.com/Azure` to create your gopath
   1. Type `cd $_` to switch directories to that same path
-  1. Type `git clone https://github.com/Azure/aks-engine-azurestack` to download aks-engine from GitHub
+  1. Type `git clone https://github.com/Azure/aks-engine-azurestack` to download aks-engine-azurestack from GitHub
   1. Type `cd aks-engine` to change to the source directory
   1. Type `make bootstrap` to install supporting components
   1. Type `make` to build the project